amirouche/foundation/README.md

 ## Abstract

 datae is web application that is (mostly) implemented with Scheme programming language.
 It is supported by a database that is a quad store versioned in a direct-acyclic-graph.
-It is possible to do time traveling queries at any point in history while still being efficient to query and modify the latest version of the data when snapshots are used.
+It is possible to do time traveling queries at any point in history while still being efficient to query and modify the latest version.
 The versioned quad store is implemented using a novel approach dubbed generic n-tuple store. datae application goal is to demonstrate that versioned databases allow to implement workflows that ease cooperation.

 ## Keywords